umbertocolangelo/BIS2_satellite-tasking/README.md

-Satellite Tasking microservice of a recommender system for critical event detection developed for BIS2 course at Politecnico di Milano
+Satellite Tasking microservice of a recommender system for critical event detection developed for "Business Information Systems 2" course at Politecnico di Milano in collabolation with eGeos and Cherrydata